 Cheap Eats in Houston

 Having a great meal in Houston doesn’t have to break the bank.
 In fact, some of the most popular culinary delights are actually light on the wallet.
-Just in time for Houston Restaurant Weeks, here a few options where you can delight your taste buds and support a good cause at the same time.
+Here are a few options where you can delight your taste buds without getting a second job.

 Italian cuisine lovers are going to adore Coltivare.
-For HRW, you’ll have your choice of grilled figs, pickled butternaut squash or chicken wings from the first course or spaghetti, gourmet pizza or a wood-grilled chicken dish for the second course.
+Try grilled figs, pickled butternut squash or chicken wings from the first course or spaghetti, gourmet pizza or a wood-grilled chicken dish for the second course.
 Finish it off with chocolate panna cotta, blackberry crostata or peach sorbet for dessert.
-The restaurant will donate $5 to the Houston Food Bank from each dinner sold.
-The Food Bank will provide 15 meals from this donation.

 Where in Houston can you get a good falafel sandwich?
-Try Alice Blue during HRW.
-The eatery also has slow roasted pork belly, a steak sandwich, a salad trio and heirloom tomatoes among other dishes offered for lunch.
-The restaurant will donate $3 for each dinner sold.
-The Food Bank will provide 9 meals from this donation.
+Try Alice Blue.
+The eatery also has slow-roasted pork belly, a steak sandwich, a salad trio and heirloom tomatoes among other dishes offered for lunch.

-Max’s Wine Dive is know far and wide around Houston for its famous southern friend chicken, but that’s not the only mouth-watering item on the menu.
+Max’s Wine Dive is known far and wide around Houston for its famous southern fried chicken, but that’s not the only mouth-watering item on the menu.
 The Max ‘N Cheese is another favorite, as are their crispy deviled eggs and signature blend chili cheeseburger.
-All of these items and a few others are offered as part of their HRW three-course meal.
-The restaurant will donate $5 to the Houston Food Bank from each dinner sold.
-The Food Bank will provide 15 meals from this donation.

 Gyro lovers unite!
 Niko Niko’s is a favorite spot for classic Greek dishes, whether you’re in the mood for breakfast, lunch or dinner.
 This Montrose destination has been around for over three decades and continues to serve up delicious and affordable fare in a festive atmosphere.